Have you been praying for a financial breakthrough?

-Well, as it turns out, God had quite a bit to say about money and the Bible is packed full of verses about your finances.
+Well, as it turns out, God had quite a bit to say about money and the Bible is packed full of bible verses about money.

 Unfortunately, there’s a misconception in many Christian circles that it’s somehow unspiritual or wrong to be wealthy.